William Chase (entrepreneur): Chase Distillery

 Chase invested the proceeds from the sale of equity in Tyrrells to found the Chase Distillery, Ltd. in 2008.
 Initially, the distillery focused exclusively on producing high-quality potato vodka from potatoes grown on site.
 The construction of an exceptionally tall 70 ft rectification column enabled Chase Vodka to be distilled up to 119 times.
 Chase Vodka sales totalled £140,000 in the first year and the brand quickly achieved success on the export market.
 Chase gradually developed and brought new products to market including fruit liqueurs (notably Chase Elderflower Liqueur) and flavoured vodkas (e.g. Chase Marmalade Vodka and Chase Smoked English Oak Vodka).

-Chase Distillery is also responsible for the production of Williams Gin, which uses Chase Vodka as its base spirit.
+Chase Distillery was also responsible for the production of Williams Gin, which uses Chase Vodka as its base spirit.
 The alcohol is then infused with botanicals using a traditional carter head style still to create a range of products including Williams Elegant Gin, Williams Sloe and Mulberry Gin, Chase Eureka Citrus Gin and Williams Seville Orange Gin.

+Chase Distillery was acquired by Diageo on March 1, 2021 for an undisclosed amount.

 Selladore En Provence (formerly Williams Chase Wines)

 As of 2016, the Chase Distillery forms part of the Williams Chase brand.
-Maison Williams Chase wines are cultivated at the Château Constantin (previously called Château Constantin-Chevalier) in the French Provence region.
+Maison Williams Chase wines are cultivated at the Château Saint Jean de villecroze in the French Provence region.